klimentij/NerdPrompt/README.md

-# nerd-prompt (`np`)
+# NerdPrompt: Your AI-Powered Coding Assistant

 **Context Assembler & LLM Interaction CLI**

-`nerd-prompt` is a Python command-line tool designed for developers to streamline the process of:
+`NerdPrompt` (np) is a Python command-line tool designed for developers to streamline the process of:

 1.  **Gathering Context:** Collecting relevant information from local project files, directories, and remote Git repositories.
 2.  **Defining Tasks:** Clearly specifying instructions for a Large Language Model (LLM).